Investigators: Miles provided gun in fatal shooting

 “While Darius has been accused of being involved with this tragedy, he maintains his innocence and looks forward to his day in court,” they said.
 “Our firm’s own investigation is ongoing, and no further statement will be made at this time,” attorneys William White, Clayton Tartt and Suzanne Norman from the the Birmingham-based Boles Holmes White law firm wrote in the statement.

-Basketball coach Nate Oats said Monday the fourth-ranked Crimson Tide is going through “kind of a grieving process”
+Basketball coach Nate Oats said Monday his players are going through “kind of a grieving process.”

 “They didn’t have too many questions,” Oats said of the players.
 “It’s really just more of kind of a grieving process.
 I mean, they understand the severity of the situation with Jamea.
 They also understand the severity of the situation with Darius.
-There’s both sides of it, dealing with it,” Oats said.
+There’s both sides of it, dealing with it.”